code4it-dev/c4it-notes/content/csharp-tip/09-change-current-culture-in-using-block/index.md

 ---
-title: 'C# Tip: How to temporarily change the CurrentCulture'
+title: "C# Tip: How to temporarily change the CurrentCulture"
 date: 2022-03-08
 tags:
   - CSharp
 url: /csharptips/change-current-culture-in-using-block
 categories:
   - CSharp Tips
 summary: What can you do if you need to temporarily change the CurrentCulture in C#?
 ---